dargall91/Krampus/Deliverable1.md

 **Did you meet your sprint goal?**

 > Yes, our team met our sprint goal.
+Our code base is stable and the major bugs have been removed.
+Each of our team members understands the architecture of the memoranda software.
+The back-end data structure foundation has been established for our future changes.

 **Did you complete all stories on your Sprint Backlog?**

-> No, we did not complete all of our stories on our sprint backlog.
+> No, we did not complete all of our stories on our sprint backlog, as explained in the next bullet point.
+US#50 has been left on the sprint board to document the state the of the board at the end of the sprint.

 **If not, what went wrong?**